 | Dashboard | — | ✓ |

-Choose Streamline if you prioritize Blog and Payments.
-Choose nextjet if Auth and Dashboard are more important to your project.
+Choose Streamline if you prioritize Auth and Blog.
+Choose nextjet if Auth and Blog are more important to your project.

 Streamline costs $99 and includes 5 features. nextjet costs $169 and includes 4 features.
 Streamline uniquely offers Components, Landing Page. nextjet uniquely offers Dashboard.